RomanZavorka/ENGETO_SQL_PROJECT/readme.md

 "WHERE pf.price_year IN (2006, 2018) AND (pf.foodstuff_name LIKE '%mléko%' OR pf.foodstuff_name LIKE '%chléb%')"

-Note: because the foodstuff names in the database we use are in Czech language, we have to work with Czech names in the 'WHERE' clause
+Note: because the foodstuff names in the database we use are in Czech language, we have to work with Czech names in the 'WHERE' clause.

 These conditions ensure that only records in year 2006 and 2018 are displayed, and at the same time only food categories with 'mléko' or 'chléb' in their name are displayed.